mvdsanden/scissum/README.md

 #But, Why??
 For now this project was started because I liked to make a game engine but lack the skills and time for content creation, so why not start by making a game engine for a game that already exists? :).
-Also I always really liked LSL7 when I was younger, so that is a good motivation (and I'm ignoring that fact that DosBox exists...).
+I also really liked LSL7 when I was younger, so that is a good motivation (and I'm ignoring the fact that DosBox exists...).

 # References